oracle-devrel/oci-k8s-hf-inference/README.md

 - [Kubernetes GPU scheduling](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/)
 - [NVIDIA GPU instances on OCI](https://www.oracle.com/cloud/compute/gpu/)

-## 1. Environment Setup

-We need to set up NVIDIA CUDA and NVCC (Nvidia CUDA Compiler) to run parallel code on GPUs.
-For that, let's run the following commands.

-1. Configure the repository:

-    ```bash
-    curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey |sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg \
-    && curl -s -L https://nvidia.github.io/libnvidia-container/stable/deb/nvidia-container-toolkit.list | sed 's#deb https://#deb [signed-by=/usr/share/keyrings/nvidia-container-toolkit-keyring.gpg] https://#g' | sudo tee /etc/apt/sources.list.d/nvidia-container-toolkit.list \
-    && sudo apt-get update
-    ```

-2. Install the NVIDIA Container Toolkit packages:

-    ```bash
-    sudo apt-get install -y nvidia-container-toolkit
-    ```

-3. Configure the container runtime by using the nvidia-ctk command:

-    ```bash
-    sudo nvidia-ctk runtime configure --runtime=docker
-    ```

-4. Restart the Docker daemon:

-    ```bash
-    sudo systemctl restart docker
-    ```

-5. Check that `CUDA` and `nvcc` are installed by running the following commands:

-    ```bash
-    nvcc -V
-    nvidia-smi
-    ```

-> It's recommended to install NVIDIA drivers with  `CUDA 12.2` or higher.

-For running the Docker container on a machine with no GPUs or CUDA support, it is enough to remove the `--gpus all` flag and add `--disable-custom-kernels`, please note CPU is not the intended platform for this project, so performance might be subpar.

 ## 1. Create & Access OKE Cluster

 To create an OKE Cluster, we can perform this step through the OCI Console: